Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Roast and Bake

-1. The pivotal difference between roast and bake is the temperature used in case of each.
+1. The pivotal difference between roast and bake is the temperature used in each case.
 While roasting demands a high temperature, baking is done at a much lower temperature.

-2. Roasted food items offer a richer color than their baked counterparts that have a pleasing light shade.
+2. Roasted food items offer a richer color than their baked counterparts, which have a pleasing light shade.

 3. Food items to be roasted can be done so on an open flame, an oven, or other heat sources.
 Baking is primarily done in an oven.